gustavhartz/voxtir/whisper-server/README.md

 Base image originates from [Podwhisperer](https://github.com/fourTheorem/podwhisperer)

 The docker container also performs speaker dizartation with [Pyannote](https://huggingface.co/pyannote/speaker-diarization).
 Currently it takes around 2.5 seconds pr. minute to perform it on a t4.
-Please be aware for the non commercial licence it has!!!

 Remember that the Server backend uses the output from this code so altering the format of the output data requires changes to the backend